Inklingo

 adjectiveB1general

-Use 'sencilla' to describe someone who is modest, unpretentious, and down-to-earth, often implying a simple lifestyle or manner, even if they are famous.
+Use 'sencilla' (feminine form of 'sencillo') to describe someone who is simple, unpretentious, and down-to-earth, often in contrast to being showy or complicated.

 A person wearing simple, unadorned clothes sitting quietly on a wooden bench in a small, tidy garden, reading a book, representing a modest character.